Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Adaptive clipping algorithms for DP-SGD

 \subsection{A key limitation of unbounded adaptive clipping}

 The unbounded adaptive clipping method updates the clipping bound solely based on gradient norm statistics, without enforcing the minimum threshold.
 While the original theoretical analysis by \citet{adaptFedDP} assumes non-changing gradient distribution, as training progresses and gradients from well-optimized samples diminish, the estimated proportion of clipped gradients, $\tilde{b}_t$, often falls below the target quantile $\gamma$, causing the bound $C_t$ to shrink further.
-This iterative decay suppresses gradients from harder or underrepresented samples, limiting their influence and harming fairness.
+This iterative decay suppresses gradients from harder or samples from minority groups, limiting their influence and harming accuracy parity.

-To illustrate this problem, consider a toy (non-DP) mean estimation task as shown in \Cref{fig:CB_history-teaser} (left).
+To illustrate this problem, consider a toy (non-DP) mean estimation task where the adaptive clipping bound collapses toward zero.
+In this case, unbounded adaptive clipping fails to recover the true mean, whereas our bounded variant continues to provide a valid estimate (see \Cref{fig:CB_history-teaser}, left).

 The target distribution is bimodal with 60\% of points around 0 and 40\% of points around 1, which implies a true mean $\mu = 0.4$.
 Using the loss function $\mathcal L(\hat \mu; x) := \frac{1}{2} \sum_i (x_i - \hat \mu)^2$, the per‑sample gradient is $g_i = x_i - \hat{\mu}_t$.
 We use $\tau=1$ and target quantile $\gamma = 0.5$.
 Early in training both classes contribute sizable gradients, but once $\hat{\mu}_t$ approaches the majority value 0, the majority gradients fall beneath the current bound while the minority (ones) still exceed it.
 Because $\tilde{b}_t<\gamma$, the unbounded rule keeps shrinking $C_t$ until every minority gradient is clipped to the same tiny magnitude, effectively turning the update into a \emph{majority vote}.
 The estimate is then driven all the way to 0, as traced by the blue curve in \Cref{fig:CB_history-teaser}.
 In contrast, our bounded scheme (orange) halts the decay of $C_t$, preserving the influence of the minority gradients, and converges to approximately the correct mean.
 We observe the same pattern on the higher‑dimensional Fashion‑MNIST benchmark in \Cref{fig:CB_history-teaser} (right), where bounded adaptive clipping consistently yields higher accuracy of the worst-performing class than its unbounded counterpart.